Skip to content

 But what happens if you are already drowning in cases?
 Do you hire more lawyers?
 Where would you put them?
 Now you are talking about getting a bigger office space which means more overhead and higher bills, not more income.
 If you want to reduce the overhead of your law firm and grow revenue, here is how you can diagnose and fix unexpected overhead expenses and profit killers.

-What drives law firm overhead?
+What drives a law firm's overhead expenses?

 At law firms, overhead is generally any cost unrelated to a lawyer's (sometimes specifically partners') salary.
 That includes office rent, phone, internet, light bills, heating costs, printer paper, office supplies, bathroom products, and even new boardroom tables.
 But overhead costs include non-lawyer salaries, including paralegals, receptionists, researchers, assistants, or security guards.
 Anything your firm pays for that does not directly generate income is overhead.
 And it is easy to let those costs get out of control.